ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 If you are unsure which compiler you should choose, we suggest the starting point should be the GNU compiler collection; this is perhaps the most commonly used by code developers, particularly in the open source software domain.
-A partable, standard-conforming code should (in principle) compile in any of the three programming environments.
+A portable, standard-conforming code should (in principle) compile in any of the three programming environments.